alileb2/dementia-care-companion/guide/chapter-1-communication.md

 ## Guiding Principles

 1.  **Memory loss is not a failure.** It is a common aspect of aging.
+Unlike hearing or vision loss, memory changes are often wrongly portrayed as a disease, but they are simply another aspect of aging.
 The person is not “suffering from Alzheimer’s”; they are living with the natural changes that come with a long life.
 2.  **Connection matters more than correction.** Arguing about facts or correcting misremembered details usually causes distress and pushes the person away.
 Our goal is to maintain a warm, trusting relationship.
 3.  **Every person is unique.** What works for one individual may not work for another.
 Observe, be flexible, and adjust your approach as needed.